-- We support the Beef Promotion and Research Act, the Cattlemen's Beef Promotion and Research Board, and the New York Beef Industry Council. - We support the increased research and development of new livestock products. - 3.
+- 1. We support the Beef Promotion and Research Act, the Cattlemen's Beef Promotion and Research Board, and the New York Beef Industry Council. - We support the increased research and development of new livestock products. - 3.
 We recommend strengthening inspection standards for meat imports without pre-notified inspections. - 4.
-We support the development of non-antibiotic drugs for treatment of livestock. - We support the development of a system for the registration and licensing of qualified technicians in nonsurgical embryo transfer that does not require that an individual possess a Doctorate in Veterinary Medicine. - We support an industry-funded program, which promotes the qualities and characteristics of special milk fed white veal. - We support the increase and improvement of meat processing facilities, including mobile processing facilities. - We support livestock grading, as it is an important marketing function of the Department of Agriculture and Markets.
-Grading by expert,

-- reputable staff professionals provides unbiased credibility to sale animal descriptions for buyers not present at sale.
+We support the development of non-antibiotic drugs for treatment of livestock. - 5.
+We support the development of a system for the registration and licensing of qualified technicians in nonsurgical embryo transfer that does not require that an individual possess a doctorate in veterinary medicine. - 6.
+We support an industry-funded program which promotes the qualities and characteristics of special milk fed white veal. - 7.
+We support the increase and improvement of meat processing facilities, including mobile processing facilities. - 8 We support livestock grading, as it is an important marketing function of the New York State Department of Agriculture and Markets.
+Grading by expert, reputable staff professionals provides unbiased credibility to sale animal descriptions for buyers not present at sale.
 Adequate funding should be maintained to employ this expertise. - 9.
-We encourage livestock commission sales to sell goats on a per-pound basis as sheep and cattle are sold, rather than on a per-head basis. - 10.
-We support streamlining the certification process for meat processing facilities.
+We encourage livestock commission sales to sell goats on a per-pound basis as sheep and cattle are sold, rather than on a per-head basis.